Monday, 13 February 2017

 Button & Whitaker

-Button & Whitaker were an important firm of music publishers, musical instrument makers, and retailers at the beginning of the nineteenth-century.
-They had taken over the famous Thompson family premises at 75, St. Paul's Church Yard, and they carried on their business at the same address.
-The Thompsons had been Handel's principal publishers and St. Paul's Churchyard was throughout the Georgian era a centre of music publishing and retailing, alongside bookshops and book publishing.
+Button & Whitaker was an important firm of music publishers, musical instrument makers, and retailers at the beginning of the nineteenth century.
+They had taken over the famous Thompson family premises at 75 St. Paul's Church Yard, and they carried on their business at the same address.
+The Thompsons had been Handel's principal publishers, and St. Paul's Churchyard was, Georgian era, throughout the a centre of music publishing and retailing, alongside bookshops and book publishing.

 A violin made and sold by Button and Whitaker in 1822

-Button & Whitaker had acquired all the Thompson plates and stock-in-trade, and they reprinted a good many of the old books, besides issuing new publications.
-They continued Thompson's practice of publishing yearly sets of twenty-four country dances.
+Button & Whitaker had acquired all the Thompson plates and stock-in-trade, and they reprinted many of the old books and issued new publications.
+They also continued Thompson's practice of publishing yearly sets of twenty-four country dances.

 "The only reason to be assigned why Collections of Country Dances, particularly annual ones, have been so deficient both in Merit and Originality, is, that good Composers have considered that it would not pay them for composing Dances...
 Although most of the Music Publishers are Composers; yet few of them compose their own Dances.
 They are generally, either procured from persons writing them for a mere Trifle, or from young Amateurs, who are fond of obtruding their Productions on the Public".